Tuesday, May 26, 2026

 begin to enjoy.
 Because

-there are always more to
+there is always more to

 be made, higher offices